GGLinnk/LuckBot/README.md

 # LuckBot
 A W.I.P.
-LuckPerms/Discord bot that allow to sync roles.
+LuckBot Minecraft plugin Discord bot that allow to sync roles and groups.